rextechs/AzureIoTBootcamp/Day3-HOL2.md

 |AZ CLI   |[Quickstart: Create a private container registry using the Azure CLI](articles/container-registry/container-registry-get-started-azure-cli.md)       |
 |VSCode   |[Create a private container registry using Azure PowerShell](articles/container-registry/container-registry-get-started-powershell.md)        |

-## Step 6 : Sample Code
+## Step 6 : Project Preparation

-We will configure the sample code with some settings.

-- Open Sample Code Project
-- ACR connection credential
-- ACR Login
-- Azure Login
+Before we compile and build container, several settings have to be saved in the project.

-### Step 6.1 : Open Sample Project
+### Step 6.1 : Open Sample Code

 1. Start VSCode On the **Windows 10 DevEnv laptop**, if you have not started yet